-WASHINGTON — American factories expanded last month at the fastest pace in more than two years.
+WASHINGTON (AP) — American factories expanded last month at the fastest pace in more than two years.

-The Institute for Supply Management, a trade group of purchasing managers, said Wednesday that its manufacturing index came in at 57.7 last month, up from 56 in January and highest since October 2014.
+The Institute for Supply Management says its manufacturing index came in at 57.7 last month, up from 56 in January and highest since October 2014.
 Any reading above 50 signals growth.

 Factories have now expanded for six straight months.
 New orders, production and export orders grew faster.
 Hiring grew, but at a slower pace than it did in January.